GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

+# Release Step for

-To release artifacts 'dependencies-parent', 'dependencies', and 'linkage-checker-enforcer-rules':
+To release artifacts 'dependencies-parent', 'dependencies', and 'linkage-checker-enforcer-rules', follow the steps below.

+Note: Cloud OSS BOM release procedure [boms/cloud-oss-bom/RELEASING.md](boms/cloud-oss-bom/RELEASING.md) is not part of this pipeline.

-1. Create a tag for a release
+## 1. Create a tag for a release

 ```
 git checkout origin/master